 We are also working to reduce social isolation by soliciting grants and donations so that Jewish people of limited means can attend our annual Passover Seder and other Jewish community events throughout the year.

-During weekly Shabbat services we encourage our members to bring Country Grocer and Thrifty food cards or cash to donate to Jewish Family Services of Vancouver Island (JFS).
+During weekly Shabbat services we encourage our members to bring Thrifty food gift cards to donate to Jewish Family Services of Vancouver Island (JFSVI).
 These donations help those in our community who need short term or ongoing support to provide food for their families.

 We encourage our members to do mitzvot by helping others.
 Some of the projects that the congregation has participated in include: